Many-body delocalization from embedded thermal inclusion: Introduction

-Numerical studies of interacting many body systems are limited by the exponential increase of the Hilbert space with system size $L$, and one can only exactly solve systems of maximum size $L\approx 20$ with exact diagonalization.
-Tensor network methods such as time-evolving block decimation (TEBD) \cite{Vidal2003,Vidal2004} or the time-dependent variational principle (TDVP) \cite{TDVP,Haegeman2016,Goto2019,Koffel2012} allow for time evolving larger systems, allowing access to larger sizes of the order $L\approx200$ \cite{Challenges,Chanda2020,Doggen2018} but are often limited in the accessible time.
-However, one of the destabilizing forces of MBL in the thermodynamic limit, so called ``quantum avalanches''~\cite{deRoeck17}, cannot be captured by small system size simulations.
-A quantum avalanche originates in the rapid growth of entanglement inside rare Griffith's regions \cite{Griffiths1969,Vojta2010} of very low disorder within the chain, which are sure to exist in the thermodynamic limit for purely statistical reasons, no matter how large the chain's average disorder.
+Exact numerical studies of interacting many body systems are limited to small system sizes $L$.
+Tensor network methods such as time-evolving block decimation (TEBD) \cite{Vidal2003,Vidal2004} or the time-dependent variational principle (TDVP) \cite{TDVP,Haegeman2016,Goto2019,Koffel2012} allow for time evolving larger systems, giving access to larger sizes of the order $L\approx200$ \cite{Challenges,Chanda2020,Doggen2018} but are often limited in the accessible simulation times.
+Crucially, one of the destabilizing forces of MBL in the thermodynamic limit, so called ``quantum avalanches''~\cite{DeRoeck2016_AbsenceofMobilityEdges,deRoeck17,DeRoeck2017_StabilityandInstability_Imbrie,Thiery2018_MBDelocalizationasQuantumAvalanche,Gopalakrishnan2019_InstabilityofMBLasPhaseTransition,Goihl2019}, cannot be captured by small system size simulations in typical MBL spin chains.
+A quantum avalanche originates in the rapid growth of entanglement inside rare Griffith's regions \cite{Agarwal2016,Griffiths1969,Vojta2010} of very low disorder within the chain, which are sure to exist in the thermodynamic limit for purely statistical reasons, no matter how large the chain's average disorder.
 The probability of such a rare region is exponentially small in its length $\ell$, and one would expect a minimal $\ell\sim W/J$ to be required to make sure that there are some many-body states to resonate with.
 Therefore these regions do not occur in the sizes accessible by current numerical techniques.
 As these regions are sure to exist at arbitrary sizes and potential strengths in the thermodynamic limit, the question is whether they thermalize the surrounding spins at a fast enough rate to take over the entire chain and thermalize the system.
-There is increasing numerical evidence that these quantum avalanches will destabilize the MBL phase in the thermodynamic limit, as seen when one connects a Markovian bath to a spin chain of disorder as large as $W=20$ \cite{Bath-induceddelocalization,MorningstarAvalanches}.
-Then a natural next step is to investigate if an apparently localized, strong disorder MBL region is also destabilized by the presence of a more realistic, finite chain of lower disorder, representing a rare region as it would appear in the thermodynamic limit.
-To do this, as one cannot expect to see such a rare region arise naturally in accessible systems, such a region must be introduced by hand.
+Many previous studies have investigated the avalanche mechanism using a variety of idealized analytical and numerical models in which rare regions are connected to perfectly localized LIOMs \cite{Chandran2016_MBLbeyondEigenstates,deRoeck17,Luitz2017_HowaSmallQuantumBathCanThermalize,Ponte2017_HowOneSpin,Crowley2020_AvalancheInducedLocalizedandThermalRegions,Potirniche2019_ExplorationofStabilityofMBL,Crowley2022_MeanFieldTheoryofFailedThermalizingAvalanches,Suntajs2022_ErgodicityBreakinginZeroDimensions}.
+These studies substantiate the idea of an avalanche-induced ergodicity-breaking transition when LIOMs are exponentially localized and give evidence that avalanches will induce thermalization at any disorder for spatial dimensions larger than one.
+To study the stability of MBL in a truly one-dimensional model, subsequent studies connected a 1D disordered spin chain to a Markovian bath \cite{MorningstarAvalanches, Bath-induceddelocalization}, representing a rare region, and found evidence of thermalization up to $W=20$ \cite{Bath-induceddelocalization}.
+A natural next step is to investigate if an apparently localized strong disorder MBL region is also destabilized by the presence of a more realistic, finite chain of lower disorder, representing a rare region as it would appear in the thermodynamic limit of a one-dimensional spin chain (see also Ref.~\cite{sarang15} and Ref.~\cite{Goihl2019}).
+As one cannot expect to see such a rare region arise naturally in accessible systems, such a region must be introduced by hand.
 In this work, we report on the stability of the MBL phase at large disorder in the presence of a ``rare region'' spin chain of much lower average disorder.